DavSudi/Thinkberry/README.md

 # Thinkberry

+Welcome to the diabetes app

-This is a diabetes app
+This is a diabete app that helps diabetes manage their conditions.